Henry Horne, 1st Baron Horne

-General Henry Sinclair Horne, 1st Baron Horne, GCB, KCMG (19 February 1861 – 14 August 1929) was a military officer in the British Army, most notable for his generalship during the First World War.
+General Henry Sinclair Horne, 1st Baron Horne, GCB, KCMG (19 February 1861 – 14 August 1929) was a British Army officer, most notable for his generalship during the First World War, where he commanded at division, corps, and field army level, rising to command the British First Army in 1916, which he held until the armistice of 11 November 1918.
 He was the only British artillery officer to command an army in the war.

 Background and education

 Horne was born on 19 February 1861 in the parish of Wick in Caithness, Scotland, the third son of Major James Horne and Constance Mary Shewell.
 He was first educated at Harrow, receiving an artillery commission from the Royal Military Academy, Woolwich in May 1880, when he was appointed a lieutenant in the Royal Field Artillery.
 Promotion to captain followed on 17 August 1888, and to major on 23 February 1898.

 Early military career

 From 1899 to 1902 Horne fought with the cavalry in the Second Boer War in South Africa under Sir John French.
 He received the brevet promotion to lieutenant colonel on 29 November 1900, and in the latter stages of the war served as a remount officer and was mentioned in despatches.
 Following the end of hostilities in June 1902 he returned to England, leaving Cape Town in the SS Norman which arrived in Southampton in late August that year.

-In 1905 he received the substantive promotion to lieutenant colonel and served with the Royal Horse Artillery under Douglas Haig.
-His military career was unremarkable until 1912 when he was promoted to brigadier and appointed Inspector of Artillery.
+In November 1905 he received a substantive promotion to lieutenant colonel and served with the Royal Horse Artillery (RHA) under Douglas Haig.
+He was promoted to colonel and succeeded Frederick Wing as a staff officer for Royal Horse and Field Artillery in September 1910.
+His military career was unremarkable until May 1912 when he was promoted to temporary brigadier general and appointed inspector of royal horse and royal field artillery.